bengalih/ccssrg/README.md

 An online version (may not be using current codebase) is available at: https://ccssrg.pythonanywhere.com/

-Usage:
+Offline Usage:

-- Change PROD_URL in ccssrg.py to appropriate Canvas URL
+- Change CANVAS_URL in ccssrg.py to appropriate Canvas URL